Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ```
 ![7](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/566c5a7f-fc1a-453d-bc91-67146d0f241a)

-From the descriptive statistics table, we can derive several insights:
+## Insights from Descriptive Statistics

-    Gender and Marital Status:
+- **Gender and Marital Status:**
-        The majority of customers are female (with a mean of 0.62, indicating that 62% of the customers are female) and married (with a mean of 1.11).
+  - The majority of customers are female (62%) and married.
-        This might indicate that married individuals, particularly females, are more likely to have credit cards or engage in banking activities.
+  - This might indicate that married individuals, particularly females, are more likely to have credit cards or engage in banking activities.

-    Education Level:
+- **Education Level:**
-        The most common education level among customers is tertiary education, with a mean of 1.74.
+  - The most common education level among customers is tertiary education.
-        This suggests that individuals with higher education levels are more prevalent in the dataset.
+  - This suggests that individuals with higher education levels are more prevalent in the dataset.

-    Age Distribution:
+- **Age Distribution:**
-        The average age of customers is approximately 35.55 years, with a standard deviation of 9.16.
+  - The average age of customers is approximately 35.55 years, with a standard deviation of 9.16.
-        This indicates that the customer base is relatively young, with a considerable spread in ages.
+  - This indicates that the customer base is relatively young, with a considerable spread in ages.

-    Credit Limits and Balances:
+- **Credit Limits and Balances:**
-        The mean credit limit is $168,359.54, while the mean balance is $9,110.24.
+  - The mean credit limit is $168,359.54, while the mean balance is $9,110.24.
-        This suggests that, on average, customers have significant credit limits compared to their current balances.
+  - On average, customers have significant credit limits compared to their current balances.

-    Income:
+- **Income:**
-        The mean income of customers is $177,858.19, with a wide standard deviation of $143,137.41.
+  - The mean income of customers is $177,858.19, with a wide standard deviation of $143,137.41.
-        This indicates a diverse range of income levels among customers.
+  - This indicates a diverse range of income levels among customers.

-    Repayment Amounts:
+- **Repayment Amounts:**
-        The mean repayment amounts (R1, R2, R3, R4, R5) are relatively low compared to the credit limits and balances.
+  - The mean repayment amounts (R1, R2, R3, R4, R5) are relatively low compared to the credit limits and balances.
-        This could indicate that customers are not fully utilising their credit or are making minimum payments.
+  - This could indicate that customers are not fully utilising their credit or are making minimum payments.

-In terms of banking, these insights suggest that the bank's customer base consists mainly of relatively young, educated, and financially stable individuals, with a significant proportion being married females.
-Additionally, while customers have substantial credit limits, they tend to maintain relatively low balances and repayment amounts, possibly indicating responsible financial behaviour or conservative credit usage.

 ## Insight Articulation